Engineers Day

 The National Society of Black Engineers is an organization that strives to uphold our national mission through various academic, professional and outreach programs.
 Our goal is to help recruit, retain, and graduate minority engineering students from the University of Tennessee, Knoxville.

-Pre-College Research Excellence Programs (PREP) are research-focused programs for Tennessee middle and high school students geared to promote STEM disciplines.
+Pre-College Programs are research-focused programs for Tennessee middle and high school students geared to promote students to explore and pursue a variety of STEM disciplines.
 Participating in PREP encourages students to pursue careers and a lifelong passion for STEM.
-Each program is hosted at the campus of the University of Tennessee, Knoxville.

 Service Learning Outreach with 3D Printers for Engineers (SLOPE)